 The difference between the market value of your assets and the total balance of your debts is your net worth.
 If the total is a negative number, your debts exceed your assets.
 If that’s the case, you should find out how you can manage your debts and move ahead financially by reading David Trahair’s book, which is now a free resource offered by CPA Canada.

-Written by Jessica Chan and originally published to CPABC’s Industry Update.
+Written by Jessica Chan and originally published on CPABC’s Industry Update.

 JOB SEARCH: Check out our latest job postings